Extension Educator, Agriculture and Natural Resources (Horticulture) - University of Illinois Exten

 Extension Educators will be expected to deliver research-based educational programs and to work within team settings that may consist of other Extension Educators, community college professionals, and faculty within and outside of the College of ACES.
 The establishment of professional networks as well as the development of relationships with key stakeholder groups is vital to the success of Extension Educators.
 Extension Educators will be expected to deliver educational programs not only within their assigned multi-county unit, but as requested, to clientele within other units.

 The Extension Educator, Agriculture and Natural Resources (Horticulture) is expected to concentrate programmatically in Horticulture.
 This programmatic concentration includes the development and delivery of high impact and relevant educational programs and materials, and is required in the following areas: 1) production and protection of plants in urban and suburban ornamental landscapes, 2) fruit and vegetable production and protection, including organic and IPM plant protection systems.
 Strong leadership and delivery of programs will be provided to volunteers within the Master Gardener Program.

-One full time position is available.
+Two full time positions available.

-(Position will be housed in Champaign County)
+(Position will be housed in Effingham County)

 Additional positions may become available in other locations

 This is a security-sensitive position.
 Comprehensive background checks, including but not limited to a criminal conviction information check, a CANTS check, and a review of the Registered Sex Offender list, will be conducted.

 Specific responsibilities of the Extension Educator, ANR (Horticulture) are as follows:

 - Provide program leadership, interpret and integrate information, teach in the field of designated expertise, maintain the competencies to develop and deliver educational programming, and assist clients with the appropriate resource bases.

 - Assist partnering organizations in providing educational outreach aimed at conserving natural resources, preserving the current state of the natural environment and, where possible, reversing its degradation.